tulip-control/dd/README.md

 ```

 Garbage collection is triggered either explicitly by the user, or when invoking the reordering algorithm.
 If we invoked garbage collection next, then the nodes `u`, `v`, `w` would be deleted.
 To prevent this from happening, their reference counts should be incremented.
-For example, if we want to prevent `w` from being collected as gargabe, then
+For example, if we want to prevent `w` from being collected as garbage, then

 ```python
 bdd.incref(w)